 After the three address bytes and the dummy byte have been clocked in, additional clock cycles will result in data being output on both the SO and SIO pins.
 The data is always output with the MSB of a byte first, and the MSB is always output on the SO pin.
-During the first clock cycle, bit seven of the first data byte will be output on the SO pin while bit six of the same data byte will be output on the SIO pin.
-During the next clock cycle, bits five and four of the first data byte will be output on the SO and SIO pins, respectively.
+During the first clock cycle, bit 7 of the first data byte will be output on the SO pin while bit 6 of the same data byte will be output on the SIO pin.
+During the SIO pin.
+During the next clock cycle, bits 5 and 4 of the first data byte will be output on the SIO pins, respectively.
 The sequence continues with each byte of data being output after every four clock cycles.
-When the last byte (0FFFFFh) of the memory array has been read, the device will continue reading back at the beginning of the array (000000h).
+When the last byte (3FFFFh) of the memory array has been read, the device will continue reading back at the beginning of the array (000000h).
 No delays will be incurred when wrapping around from the end of the array to the beginning of the array.